 The appointed actuaries remain of the view that the asset holdings of the Strathclyde Pension Fund and the contributions from employees and employers together with planned increases in employers' contributions provide sufficient security and income to meet future pension liabilities.
+There was a triennial valuation of the Strathclyde Pension Fund in March 2020; however, no change to the employer contribution rate was proposed for Scotland Excel.

-A further potential change to pension rules is outlined in Note 16: Contingent Liabilities on page 27;

-however, this has not been reflected in the pension liability reported in the Balance Sheet.
+Further potential changes to pension rules are outlined in Note 15: Contingent Liabilities on page 27; however, these are not reflected in the pension liability reported in the Balance Sheet.